I experimented with photo filters to see I could make an invisibility effect.

-I was experimenting with displaying my webcam in a browser and adding filters.
+I was experimenting with displaying my webcam in a browser and adding color filters.
 The first thing I tried was switching the RGB colors.
 Switching red and blue could make a blue shirt look red on camera.
-With some other filters I could alter the brightness, rotate the hues and alter the contrast.
-It gave me some interesting effects.

 - I could hide colors in a video while it was playing.